willofindie/vscode-cssvar/README.md

 - SASS/LESS variables, or any specific CSS extension language feature.
   - For eg. setting CSS variable to a SASS Variable will work, but will not be considered as a CSS color.
+  - Workaround
-  - Workaround: Create a separate CSS compatible SASS/LESS (variables) file.
+    - Create a separate CSS compatible SASS/LESS (variables) file.
+    - Remove SASS One line Comments.
+Use proper CSS block comments.